-So here we have the top ten revolutionary musicians that catapulted and pole-shifted the culture that existed in their times but unfortunately committed suicide a little too early in their career.
+So here we have the top ten revolutionary musicians that catapulted and pole-shifted the culture that existed in their times but unfortunately committed suicide a little too early in their careers.

 10. Nicholas Rodney Drake (1948-1974)

-Better known as Nick Drake was an English singer-songwriter famous for his gentle-guitar based songs in the 70s.
-He signed a contract with Island records in 1968 whilst graduating from the University of Cambridge.
-His debut album the Five Leaves Left was released in 1969.
-Nick was very reluctant about being interviewed or performing live, that narrowed down his commercial success.
-He suffered from depression and that clearly showed in the lyrics he wrote; he is said to have died on an overdose of amitriptyline; a prescribed anti-depressant.
-The case of whether his death was an accident or a suicide has never been resolved.
+Better known as Nick Drake, he was an English singer-songwriter famous for his gentle guitar-based songs in the 70s.
+He signed a contract with Island Records in 1968 while graduating from the University of Cambridge.
+His debut album, Five Leaves Left, was released in 1969.
+Nick was very reluctant about being interviewed or performing live, which narrowed down his commercial success.
+He suffered from depression, which clearly showed in his lyrics; he is said to have died on an overdose of amitriptyline, a prescribed anti-depressant.
+Whether his death was an accident or a suicide has never been resolved.

 9. Donny Edward Hathaway (1945-1979)

-Legendary blues and American jazz artist, Donny Hathaway was born in the October of 1945.
-Singer-songwriter by profession Hathaway was once marked as a major new force in soul music by the Rolling Stone magazine in 1970.
-He won a Grammy award for one of his singles called, ‘’Where Is the Love‘’ that scored sky-high in the charts in the 70s.
-According to Mtume, just before Hathaway’s mysterious death he had said that some ‘’white people’’ were trying to kill him and had connected his brain to a machine, for the purpose of stealing music and his sound, he sure sounded paranoid and delusional to his partner at the time.
-However, hours later his body was found dead on the sidewalk below the window of his 15th floor room in Essex House hotel.
+Legendary blues and American jazz artist Donny Hathaway was born in October 1945.
+Singer-songwriter by profession Hathaway was once marked as a significant new force in soul music by Rolling Stone magazine in 1970.
+He won a Grammy award for one of his singles, ‘’Where Is the Love‘’ which scored sky-high in the charts in the 70s.
+According to Mtume, just before Hathaway’s mysterious death, he had said that some ‘’white people’’ were trying to kill him and had connected his brain to a machine to steal music and his sound.
+He sure sounded paranoid and delusional to his partner at the time.
+However, hours later, his body was found dead on the sidewalk below the window of his 15th-floor room in Essex House hotel.

 8. Johnny Marshall Alexander, Jr. /Ace (1929-1954)

-Famous by his stage name Johnny Ace was one of the greatest American Rhythm & Blues Singer of all times.
-He was most popular in the times of happy and pretty homemaker wives; the 50s.
-He scored a series of hit singles in the mid 1950s just before, accidentally killing himself while playing a Russian roulette with his .22 caliber revolver, according to Big Mama Thornton’s base player Curtis Tillman.
-According to journalist Nick Tosches however, Ace shot himself with a .32 caliber revolver not a .22 one and it happened just after Ace had brought himself a brand new 1955 Oldsmobile.
+Famous by his stage name Johnny Ace was one of the greatest American Rhythm & Blues Singer of all time.
+He was most popular in the times of happy and pretty homemaker wives, the 50s.
+He scored a series of hit singles in the mid-1950s just before accidentally killing himself while playing Russian roulette with his .22 caliber revolver, according to Big Mama Thornton’s base player Curtis Tillman.
+According to journalist Nick Tosches however, Ace shot himself with a .32 caliber revolver, not a .22 one, which happened just after Ace had brought himself a brand new 1955 Oldsmobile.

 7. Ian Kevin Curtis (1956-1980)

-English musician, singer-songwriter Ian Curtis was the lyricist and vocalist of the post-punk band Joy Division in 1979.
-The band Joy Division was born in the year 1976, at a Sex Pistols gig.
-Curtis met Bernard Summer and Peter Hook at the gig who told him about a band they were trying to form; immediately after that Curtis proposed himself as the vocalist and lyricist for the band.
-Unfortunately Curtis suffered from epilepsy and just around a year after their debut release, Curtis committed suicide.
-He was famous for his baritone voice, awesome dancing styles and songwriting filled with emptiness and alienation.
-No further description on Curtis’s death has been given except the fact that he hung himself.
+English musician and singer-songwriter Ian Curtis was the lyricist and vocalist of the post-punk band Joy Division in 1979.
+The band Joy Division was born in 1976 at a Sex Pistols gig.
+Curtis met Bernard Summer and Peter Hook at the gig, who told him about a band they were trying to form; immediately after that, Curtis proposed himself as the vocalist and lyricist for the band.
+Unfortunately, Curtis had epilepsy, and around a year after their debut release, Curtis committed suicide.
+He was famous for his baritone voice, fantastic dancing styles, and songwriting filled with emptiness and alienation.
+No further description of Curtis’s death has been given except that he hung himself.

 6. Wendy O Williams (1949-1998)

-Lead singer of the 80s American Punk band the Plasmatics, William was definitely considered the most controversial and radical female singer of her days.
-She also had a solo career going on her for herself which got her nominated for the Grammies in 1985 for best female rock vocalist.
-William first attempted suicide in 1993 by hammering a knife into her chest, the knife jammed in her sternum and she changed her mind.
-She again tried killing herself in 1997 trying to overdose on ephedrine.
-Finally, She died at age 48 on April 6, 1998, due to a self inflicting a gunshot in a wooded area near her home.
+Lead singer of the 80s American Punk band the Plasmatics, William was considered the most controversial and radical female singer of her day.
+She also had a solo career, which got her nominated for the Grammies in 1985 for best female rock vocalist.
+William first attempted suicide in 1993 by hammering a knife into her chest, the knife jammed into her sternum, and she changed her mind.
+She again tried killing herself in 1997, trying to overdose on ephedrine.
+Finally, She died at age 48 on April 6, 1998, due to a self-inflicted gunshot in a wooded area near her home.

 5. Elliot Smith (1969-2003)

-Omaha, Nebraska born and Texas raised Steven Paul ‘’Elliott’’ Smith was a singer-songwriter, who could play any of the instruments from piano, clarinet, bass guitar, drums, and harmonica proficiently.
-Smith however, preferred the guitar as his primary instrument.
-One of his songs ‘’Miss Misery’’ which was included in as an original soundtrack for the movie Good Will Hunting got nominated for an Oscar in the Best Original Song Category in 1988.
-As most of the others in the list, Smith as well suffered from significant depression, alcoholism and drug dependence, which appears in his lyrics.
-He was in Los Angeles when he died at the age of 34, two stab wounds to the chest.
-The autopsy was inconclusive as to if the stab wounds were self inflicted.
+Omaha, Nebraska-born and Texas-raised Steven Paul ‘’Elliott’’ Smith was a singer-songwriter who could proficiently play instruments from piano, clarinet, bass guitar, drums, and harmonica.
+Smith, however, preferred the guitar as his primary instrument.
+One of his songs ‘’Miss Misery’’ included in an original soundtrack for the movie Good Will Hunting got nominated for an Oscar in the Best Original Song Category in 1988.
+Like most of the others on the list, Smith also suffered from significant depression, alcoholism, and drug dependence, which appears in his lyrics.
+He was in Los Angeles when he died at age 34, with two stab wounds to the chest.
+The autopsy was inconclusive as to if the stab wounds were self-inflicted.

 4. John Henry Bonham (1948-1980)

-John Bonham, one of the greatest drummers from one of the best rock bands ever the Led Zeppelin; was marked as, ‘’the best drummer of all time’’ by the Rolling Stone Magazine in 2011.
-Esteemed for his power, fast right foot, distinctive sound, speed and feel for the groove, Bonham had begun learning drums at the age of five.
-John Bonham was one mighty alcoholic in his lifetime though, that’s what got him killed.
-An autopsy has suggested that before 24 hours of Bonham’s death, he had consumed approximately forty shots of vodka, Due to which he vomited and aspirated the vomitus, causing asphyxiation.
+John Bonham, one of the greatest drummers from one of the best rock bands ever, Led Zeppelin, was marked as ‘’the best drummer of all time’’ by Rolling Stone Magazine in 2011.
+Esteemed for his power, fast right foot, distinctive sound, speed, and feel for the groove, Bonham had begun learning drums at the age of five.
+John Bonham was one mighty alcoholic in his lifetime, though.
+That’s what got him killed.
+An autopsy suggested that before 24 hours of Bonham’s death, he had consumed approximately forty shots of vodka.
+Due to this, he vomited and aspirated the vomitus, causing asphyxiation.